SRM8847/Password-Strength-Checker/README.md

 # Password_Strength_Checker
-It is a simple password strength checker, currently available in two languages - Java and Python
+It is  simple password strength checker, currently available in two languages - Java and Python